Joe Kim, CTO of SolarWinds, explores the potential learning opportunities from business for cybersecurity in healthcare organizations

 Employees are often the weakest link when it comes to security in the workplace.
 Few workers understand how simple it is for a cybercriminal to gain access to the network through an employee’s mobile phone, and often opt to use their own devices in the workplace.

 However, it is vital that healthcare IT teams have a consolidated overview of what devices are connected to the network by running an awareness campaign that encompasses both education and enforcement.
-By doing so, employees will have a better understanding of the potential threats that could come from having an unauthorised device connected to the network.
+By doing so, employees will have a better understanding of the potential threats that could come from having an unauthorized device connected to the network.